 Merville-Franceville-Plage and its surroundings form a moving kingdom where land and sea intertwine at the heart of two universes.
 Places of collective memory, preserved coastline, wetlands and finials: let's go and discover a kaleidoscope of landscapes!

-The youngest of stations
+The youngest resort

-A place of memory and know-how
+A place of collective memory and know-how

 A unique place

-Panorama of the Orne estuary
+Panoramic views over the Orne estuary

-At the crossroads between two worlds (fresh water and sea water), theOrne estuary draws the station's horizon to the northwest.
-It is a place where the magic of nature expresses itself without timidity.
-Many species such as the birds and seals that live there sometimes lend themselves to observation games.
+At the crossroads between two worlds (freshwater and seawater) the Orne estuary forms the resort's horizon to the northwest.
+It's a place where the magic of nature is expressed in full force.
+Many species such as the birds and seals which live here are sometimes amenable to being observed.

-But that's not all, since 2011, the resort has been labeled Famille Plus : a national distinction which guarantees visitors a welcome, entertainment, supervised activities and special attention for families.
+But that's not all, since 2011, the town has been a certifiedFamille Plus resort: a national distinction which guarantees visitors with children a warm welcome with entertainment and supervised activities designed especially for families.

-What to do in Merville-Franceville-Plage
+Things to do in Merville-Franceville-Plage